A Friend of Jesus

 I heard this song on the way home from work the other day.
 It is one that I really love.
 In particular the words talking about creation.
 "As you speak, a hundred million creatures catch their breath."

 That thought makes me take a deep breath every time I hear it sung.
-6 days to create everything that is in this universe!
+6 days to create everything in this universe!
 It takes me hours just to create a piece of art sometimes.
 I've worked on paintings for days.
 Crafting projects for weeks.
 None of what I have done is that impressive.
 Imagine the vastness of this universe spoken into existence in days.
 There are no words to express the wonder and awe of it all.

 When I was listening to this song I remembered John chapter 1.
 "In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.
 In him was life, and that life was the light of all mankind.
 The light shines in the darkness, and the darkness has not overcome it."
 This is talking about Jesus.
 John's gospel's emphasis was on the Deity of Christ.
 How appropriate that he begins by telling us that Jesus is the Creator.